Turle History, Family Crest & Coats of Arms

 One of the first records of the family was John de Thorlow, Throwklow or Trokelowe (fl.
 1330), an early English chronicler and monk of St. Albans.
 A monk of that name was also in the priory of Tynemouth, Northumberland.

 Early History of the Turle family

-Another 169 words (12 lines of text) covering the years 1775 and are included under the topic Early Turle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Turle research.
+Another 85 words (6 lines of text) covering the years 1775, 1616, 1668, 1616 and are included under the topic Early Turle History in all our PDF Extended History products and printed products wherever possible.

 Turle Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Thurlow, Thurlough, Thurlowe, Thurloe, Thurlo, Thurlows, Thurles and many more.

 Early Notables of the Turle family (pre 1700)